rahul6975/TOI/README.md

 # Times Of India Clone
-#### TIO App is a online news app where user can read/save latest trending news around the world.
+#### TOI is an online news app where user can read/save latest trending news around the world.

 ## Screenshots